Frequently Asked Questions

 Can Royal Life Centers update me on my loved one's progress while they are in treatment?

 Due to HIPAA laws, we cannot, by law, release any information about our guests unless they have provided us with written consent.
-Guests are permitted a “safe call” upon arrival to our detox facility to assure family/loved ones that they have arrived safely.
-Because we are a closed facility, guests have limited phone access.
-However, guests are permitted one call a week that is supervised by their therapist.
+Guests may ask for staff to make a “safe call” upon arrival to our detox facility, to assure family/loved ones that they have arrived safely.
+Because we are a closed facility, guests have limited phone access, but are permitted one call a week (more if approved by their primary therapist), to be approved and supervised by their therapist.

 What insurance do you accept?

 I'm not sure if I can afford treatment for myself or my loved one.
 What should I do?